Sybio/GifCreator/README.md

     'http://thisisafakedomain.com/images/pic4.jpg', // URL
 );

-// Create an array containing the duration (in millisecond) of each frames (in order too)
+// Create an (optional) array containing the duration (in milliseconds) of each frame (in order too)
 $durations = array(40, 80, 40, 20);

 // Initialize and create the GIF !
 $anim = new GifCreator\AnimGif();
-$anim->create($frames, $durations, 5);
+$anim->create($frames, $durations, 5); // or just create($frames, 40) for an even 40ms delay
 ```
-The 3rd parameter of create() method allows you to choose the number of loop of your animated gif before it stops.
+The 3rd parameter of create() allows you to set the number of loops of your animated gif before it stops.
 In the previous example, I chose 5 loops.
-Set 0 (zero) to get an infinite loop.
+Omit or set to 0 (zero) for an infinite loop.

 **2 - Get the result:**